🎯 JSON-LD Validator

 Real-World Success Stories

-"After fixing JSON-LD errors found with your guide, our recipe site saw a 156% increase in rich result impressions."
+"After fixing JSON-LD errors found with your guide, our recipe site saw a 156% increase in rich result impressions and 42% more clicks from search."

 - Sarah K., Food Blogger

 "Validating our e-commerce schema uncovered missing product IDs.
-Fixed it and CTR increased by 32%."
+Fixed it and CTR increased by 32% within 3 weeks."

 - Mike R., E-commerce Manager

 "The error severity explanation helped us prioritize fixes.
-We got FAQ rich results in 2 weeks post-fix."
+We got FAQ rich results in 2 weeks post-fix and now rank #1 for 'how to' questions."

 - David L., SEO Specialist